 - dl-PRS-Periodicity-and-ResourceSetSlotOffset defines the DL PRS resource periodicity and takes values TperPRS∈2μ4, 5, 8, 10, 16, 20, 32, 40, 64, 80, 160, 320, 640, 1280, 2560, 5120, 10240 slots, where μ=0, 1, 2, 3 for dl-PRS-SubcarrierSpacing=15, 30, 60 and 120 kHz respectively and the slot offset for DL PRS resource set with respect to SFN0 slot 0.
 All the DL PRS resources within one DL PRS resource set are configured with the same DL PRS resource periodicity.

-- dl-PRS-ResourceRepetitionFactor defines how many times each DL-PRS resource is repeated for a single instance of the DL-PRS resource set and takes values TrepPRS∈1,2,4,6,8,16,32,.
+- dl-PRS-ResourceRepetitionFactor defines how many times each DL-PRS resource is repeated for a single instance of the DL-PRS resource set and takes values TrepPRS∈1,2,4,6,8,16,32.
 All the DL PRS resources within one resource set have the same resource repetition factor.

 - dl-PRS-ResourceTimeGap defines the offset in number of slots between two repeated instances of a DL PRS resource with the same nr-DL-PRS-ResourceSetId within a single instance of the DL PRS resource set.
 The UE only expects to be configured with dl-PRS-ResourceTimeGap if dl-PRS-ResourceRepetitionFactor is configured with value greater than 1.
 The time duration spanned by one instance of a nr-DL-PRS-ResourceSet is not expected to exceed the configured value of DL PRS periodicity.
 All the DL PRS resources within one resource set have the same value of dl-PRS-ResourceTimeGap.